 Who's Afraid of GMOs?
 Me!

-?" (by Lindsey Partos, June 6, 2005), the author tries to persuade us that genetically modified (also known as GMO, GM, GE, and biotech) foods can feed the world's hungry and that foes of this technology are selfish, greedy idealists who abet the starving of millions of people.
+In [the] article,"Who is afraid of GMOs?" (by Lindsey Partos, June 5, 2005), the author tries to persuade us that genetically modified (also known as GMO, GM, GE, and biotech) foods can feed the world's hungry and that foes of this technology are selfish, greedy idealists who abet the starving of millions of people.
 In fact, the foes of genetic crops are the heroes who are fighting greedy, huge agribusiness interests that are slowly destroying our environment and exposing us all to uncertain dangers for their own gain.

 Instead of focusing on the (yet) uncertain health risks and accepting by faith that GMO food can better feed the hungry, the author should have zeroed in on the scientifically unsubstantiated safety issues and the clear environmental dangers of GMO crops.
 The lack of evidence of harm to-date may simply be the result of a lack of resources to look at potential problems from GMO's.

 Is the world truly hungry because of a lack of patented genetically modified crops?
 No. In fact, the world produces more food than needed.

 Starvation and malnutrition are very real problems, but they are caused by unequal distribution of wealth, not by food scarcity.
 According to the United Nations World Food Program, there is currently more than enough food produced to feed everyone on the planet an adequate and healthy diet.